-Tamil New year recipes, menu ideas, why we celebrate tamil puthandu.
-How I celebrate traditional way.
-Tamil new year 2020 is on 14th April, Tuesday.
+Tamil New year recipes, menu ideas, why we celebrate Tamil puthandu.
+How I celebrate the festival in my place.

-Neem flower (Fresh preferred – or use dried) can be tempered in mango pachadi to include all the taste in one dish, on the first day of the New Year.
+Neem flower (Fresh preferred – or use dried) can be tempered in mango pachadi or include in rasam too.
+The idea is to include all the taste in one dish, on the first day of the New Year.

 Other options (Consult elders at home about the veggies you can add for offering God)

 Tamil new year every year falls on April 14th.
 This is an Indian (south Indian) festival.
 It marks the first day in Tamil / Hindu calendar in the month of Chithirai.
 It is also known as Tamil varuda pirappu / varusha pirappu or Chithirai thirunal.
 Elders in home use the new Tamil panjangam from this day (Tamil calendar).
 We keep the New panjangam (with manjal kungumam on four corners) too in our prayer while offering food to God.

 This panjangam is used for determining the auspicious time for festival celebrations.
 We wake up early, take head bath and pray God.
 Also decorate our house entrances with maakolam (Check out my mom’s kolams to learn), make a feast at home.
 Some people also visit temples.
 Many temples celebrate this whole month as “Chithirai thiruvizha”.
 Just like English calendar new year, we believe this day too as auspicious day for new and prosperous beginnings.